-The company ceased to trade in the prior year and in the current year the company did not trade, therefore the director has prepared the financial statements on a basis other than that of a going concern.
-Greene King Limited has agreed to provide continuing financial support to enable the company to meet its obligations as and when they fall due for a minimum period of at least 12 months from the date of approval of these financial statements.
+The company held one lease during the period which expired in December 2021 following a settlement with the landlord.
+The company currently has no future trading prospects and therefore the director has prepared the financial statements on a basis other than that of a going concern.
+Greene King Limited has agreed to provide continuing financial support to enable the company to meet its obligations as and when they fall due for a period of at least 12 months from the date of the approval of the financial statements.
 No adjustments to the carrying amount or classification of assets and liabilities were required in the prior or current period as a result of the basis of preparation of the accounts.